charlesrocabert/MoRIS/README.md

 - <code>-save-all-states</code>, <code>--save--all-states</code>: Save simulation state at any time.

 ### Couple MoRIS to the optimization algorithm <a name="optimize"></a>
 To determine the HMD parameters explaining at best a given experimental dataset, MoRIS simulations are coupled to an optimization algorithm.
-MoRIS software provide a tool to do this: <code>MoRIS_optimize.py</code>.
-This script depends on a parameters file (usually named <code>parameters.txt</code>) that has a specific structure and parameters (see the example file <code>./examples/parameters.txt</code>), in order to define the number of HMD parameters to optimize, their allowed range of values, and the type of minimization function desired.
+MoRIS software provides a tool to do this: <code>MoRIS_optimize.py</code>.
+This script depends on a parameters file named <code>parameters.txt</code> that has a specific structure and parameters (see the example file <code>./examples/parameters.txt</code>).
+This parameters file allows the user to define the number of HMD parameters to optimize, their boundaries, and the type of optimization function desired.
 The parameters file adds a layer on top of simulation parameters (see above):

 - <code>EXEC_PATH</code>: Specify the path of MoRIS_run executable,
 - <code>NETWORK_FILE</code>: Specify the path of the road network file (usually <code>network.txt</code>),